alexunder/X-toys/doc-note/SettlementPlan/plan.markdown

 ### Some resources I can use ###

 * I can use the **Working in Canada Tool** ([www.workingincanada.gc.ca](http://www.workingincanada.gc.ca) ) to get information on the Canadian job market.
-* I also could use [LinkedIn](http://www.linkedin.com) to find my ideal job.
+* I also could use [LinkedIn](http://www.linkedin.com) to find an ideal job.

-### Gathering Certificated Documents ###
+### Gathering Certifited Documents ###
-I will collect all my certificated documents, such as college's GPA result, diplomas and my current and previous team leader's reference letters.
+I will collect all my certified documents, such as college's GPA result, undergraduate diploma, bachelor degree and my current and previous team leader's reference letters.

 ### My competency ###
-As an experienced software programmer, besides the official engineering training and diplomas I got in college, I have also acquired abundant developing technologies and related experiences in my career life.
-I am familiar with C, C++ and Java programming languages.
-I developed softwares and debugged on mutiple operating systems, such as Windows desktop, Windows CE and linux.
-At present, I have been working on android phone development for five years, I have had the deep understanding of Android Smartphone's software stack and hardware's architecture.
-Therefore the most matched job position for me is Android related jobs, including the entire platform development or Android application development.
+As an experienced software programmer, besides the academic engineering training and degree I got in college, I have also acquired abundant developing technologies and related experience in my career life.
+I am familiar with programming languages, such as C, C++ and Java.
+I helped developing many softwares and debugging on mutiple operating systems, such as Windows desktop, Windows CE and linux.
+At present, I have been working on android phone development projects for five years, I have had deep understanding of Android Smartphone's software stack and hardware's architecture.
+Therefore the most matched job positions for me would be Android related jobs, including the entire platform development or Android application development.
 I strongly believe that I can  get my desired job in SK.

 ### Potential job positions ###

 There are job positions from internet, such as LinkedIn and [www.workingincanada.gc.ca](http://www.workingincanada.gc.ca).

-#### Job Description 0 ####
+#### Job Description 1 ####

 * Android Developer